|View Map Files

 HIDE_DUMMIES rule, as that allows to log in to the web page of

 - CONTROL powerName...

-This command puts the dummy power under the control of another power,
+This command puts the current (a dummy) power under the control of another power,

 rotating through the list of powers according to the ROTATE